vim-scripts/simplenote.vim/README.md

 to be comma separated and hitting `Enter` will then update the note with the new tag list.

+There is also an option to open notes directly from a given key:

+    :Simplenote -o <notekey>

+While this is not very useful in everyday usage, it can be used very effectively to create shortcuts to notes you use often.
+Example:

+    " add :Todo command
+    command Todo Simplenote -o <yourtodonotekey>

+Now you can jump to your todo note directly with `:Todo` in vim.

+## Note sorting
+simplenote.vim supports simple note ordering.
+Per default the sort order is pinned notes first followed by modified date from newest to oldest.
+The order can be changed by setting the `g:SimplenoteSortOrder` variable.
+It should be set to a comma separated list of values which represents the sort order.
+Allowed values are `pinned` (pinned before unpinned), `tags` (notes with tags before untagged ones), `modifydate` and `createdate` (both newer before older).

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't really play nice together, basic parts of this plugin are implemented in